Table of Contents[Hide][Show]

 You’re less likely to post content as often as you should if you don’t schedule it.
 You could also forget an amazing idea you had for a post or forget to make an important update to an old post if you don’t document that information.
 It also reminds you of what topics you’ve already covered on your blog so your content doesn’t get redundant.

-How do you keep yourself organized and accountable when you’ve got so much else going on between your other job (if blogging is a side-hustle), home life, kids, spouse/partner, volunteer and other activities, time for fun (yeah, right!), and everything else?
+So…how do you keep yourself organized and accountable when you’ve got so much else going on between your other job (if blogging is a side-hustle), home life, kids, spouse/partner, volunteer and other activities, time for fun (yeah, right!), and everything else?

-How to Organize Your Content Calendar (Tools, Apps, Methods)
+How to Organize Your Content Calendar

-- Physical Calendar: This can be a paper calendar that you hang on a wall, a whiteboard, or a book planner.
+- Physical calendar: This can be a paper calendar that you hang on a wall, a whiteboard, or a book planner.
 This is only an option if you’re working alone as you can’t easily share or collaborate this way.
 Download this Pretty Darn Cute printable calendar, if this is your jam.

 - Google Calendar: You can keep track of your content through your Google account across all of your devices, desktops, and phones.
 It’s also easy to share files with your content team through Google and organize everything into a Team Drive (if you have Google Apps for Work).

-- Google Sheets or Excel Spreadsheet: A spreadsheet is a simple, free option if you’re working solo or with a small group.
+- Google Sheets or Excel spreadsheet: A spreadsheet is a simple, free option if you’re working solo or with a small group.
 It’s good for collaboration, but it can get hard to manage if you have a lot going on in your content marketing strategy or if your team grows.

 Find a System that Works for You